bcle/fuse4js/README.md

 License
 -------
-Since fuse4js dynamically links with your system's FUSE library, which is a component of Linux, it is licensed under the GPL version 2.
+Fuse4js is released under the terms of the MIT license.
 See the COPYING.txt file for details.

 Contributing
 ------------